-While excise tax is levied only on certain goods and services that are considered harmful or linked to specific health issues, sales tax is applied to just about everything.
+While excise tax is levied only on certain goods and services that are considered harmful or linked to specific health issues, sales tax is applied to a broad range of things.

 Also, sales tax is calculated a percentage of the sale price.
-For example, if you buy a luxury vehicle as opposed to a cheaper utility vehicle, you would need to pay more sales tax.
-The percentage of tax applied is set by the local and state governments in the United.
+For example, if you buy a more expensive luxury vehicle as opposed to a cheaper utility vehicle, you would need to pay more sales tax.
+The percentage of sales tax applied is set by the local and state governments in the United States.

-On the other hand, an excise tax is often a flat tax imposed before the purchase price for specific items by the state, local and federal governments.
-For example, a tax of $4.35 is imposed on each pack of cigarette by the New York State regardless of the base price of the pack
+On the other hand, an excise tax is often a per unit tax imposed before the purchase price for specific items by the state, local and federal governments.
+For example, in 2019 a tax of $4.35 is imposed on each 20 cigarette package by the New York State regardless of the base price of the pack.

 To pay excise taxes, businesses must file Form 720 a month after the end of each quarter.